cloudmesh/cloudmesh1/doc/source/cm-shell.rst

 Cloudmesh Shell
 =================

-The ccloudmesh shell allows to interact with multiple clouds either through the commandline or through a command shell.
+The cloudmesh shell allows to interact with multiple clouds either through the commandline or through a command shell.

 Commandline